- Funding opportunities

-The Scientific and Technological Cooperation (STC) between Germany and South Africa is based on the intergovernmental agreement concluded on 12 June 1996 between the BMBF and the DST on collaboration in the fields of science, research and technology.
+The Scientific and Technological Cooperation (STC) between Germany and South Africa is based on the intergovernmental agreement concluded on 12 June 1996 between the BMBF and the DSI on collaboration in the fields of science, research and technology.
 The STC agreement governs the creation of a joint committee (Joint Science and Technology Cooperation Committee) and promotes collaboration in, among other things, carrying out joint research projects, use of scientific and technical institutions, exchange of information, joint events, and exchange and secondment of specialists.
 The last meeting took place in Germany in October 2016.
 The findings of the Joint Committee form the political framework for collaboration between Germany and South Africa and are integrated into the two-yearly meetings of the Binational Commission under the leadership of the German Federal Foreign Office.

 As part of its specialised programmes, the BMBF primarily supports projects in fields dealing with sustainability – such as water, climate and environment, energy, biodiversity but also Antarctic and marine research.

 The two countries have for years participated in the European health research programme EDCTP (European & Developing Countries Clinical Trials Partnership) to research HIV/AIDS, tuberculosis and malaria.

 In the context of the scientific and technological cooperation (STC), the focus is on biotechnology and resource management with a greater involvement of of young scientists.